 Manage by the Facts

-The Roman numerals “II-VI” refers to column II and column VI of the Periodic Table of Elements.
-By chemically combining elements from these columns, II-VI produced the infrared optical crystalline compounds: Cadmium Telluride (CdTe), Zinc Selenide (ZnSe), Zinc Sulfide (ZnS) and Zinc Sulfide MultiSpectral (ZnS MS).
-These compounds and others created from column II and column VI elements are commonly referred to as “II-VI Materials”.
+The Roman numerals “II-VI” refers to group II and group VI of the Periodic Table of Elements.
+By chemically combining elements from these groups, II-VI produced the infrared optical crystalline compounds: Cadmium Telluride (CdTe), Zinc Selenide (ZnSe), Zinc Sulfide (ZnS) and Zinc Sulfide MultiSpectral (ZnS MS).
+These compounds and others created from group II and group VI elements are commonly referred to as “II-VI Materials”.
 Founded in 1971 to create CdTe, company co-founder Dr. Carl J. Johnson paid homage to our II-VI Materials heritage by calling our new company “II-VI Incorporated”.

 II-VI reaches out and teams up with local communities to make a difference around the globe with the support of our diverse expertise, resources and time to enhance the communities in which our employees live and work.
 Our commitment includes: